S-7mza/project-predictive-template/workshops/01_WORKSHOP_AGENDA_KICKOFF.md

 2. Project overview (10 min)
 - Background, business problem, timeline.

-3. Objectives & KPIs (20 min)
+3. Objectives, KPIs & Predictions (20 min)
-- Draft KPIs and key questions the dashboard must answer.
+- Draft KPIs and key questions the predictive model should help answer (what to predict, for whom, and why).

 4. Stakeholders & users (10 min)
 - Identify primary/secondary users and required access.